XRealityBytes/TCSinger2/README.md

 ## Quick Start
 We provide an example of how you can generate high-fidelity samples using TCSinger 2.

-To try on your own dataset, simply clone this repo on your local machine with NVIDIA GPU + CUDA cuDNN and follow the instructions below.
+To try on your own dataset, clone this repo on your local machine with NVIDIA GPU + CUDA cuDNN and follow the instructions below.

 ### Dependencies